Are You Feeling Tired All The Time? Here are 10 Reasons Why

 6) You're not getting enough sleep

 This is one of the most common reasons people get tired.
-Most adults need at least eight hours of sleep every night to feel refreshed, so if you're getting less than that, it can be a reason you're tired.
+Most adults need at least eight hours of sleep every night to feel refreshed, so getting less than that can be a reason you're tired.

 7) You are eating yourself tired